A look at Apple's iPhone 12 keynote news. Also: is the public losing interest in Apple's keynotes?

 I also recommend not making cable or local TV news one’s primary or only news source; there’s better, and less problematic, options available.
 PBS’ NewsHour offers a TV newscast each evening, but without the tone of cable TV news outlets.

-To summarize my advice (fitting within the space of a tweet):
+To summarize my misinformation on social media advice (fitting within the space of a tweet):

 - Use common sense, regardless how you feel about the topic.